-I met Vicki Salloum at the 2012 Louisiana Book Festival held annually at the State Capital in Baton Rouge.
+I met Vicki Salloum at the Louisiana Book Festival held annually at the State Capital in Baton Rouge.
 Whenever possible I help authors promote their books.
 I saw prayer and Saint Jude in the title on Vicki’s book and stopped to chat.
-She did not think the story would fit the Faith Blog, but I still included her in the video with other authors.
-Her new offering Faulkner and Friends, scheduled to release September 2014, explores the power of faith and grace in human lives.
-This time she agreed to an interview.
+She did not think the story would fit the my Blog, but I still included her in the video with other authors.
+Her next book, Faulkner and Friends, explored the power of faith and grace in human lives, so she agreed to an interview.

-> Welcome Vicki.
+Welcome Vicki.
 Tell us about your newest book.

 Faulkner & Friends is about a woman who, trying to forget her past, opens a used bookstore in the Irish Channel of New Orleans.
 A recent widow, she is a sad, lonely person, and she envisions this bookstore as a place where people will come to talk about world affairs and books and the writing life, a place that will become a literary salon modeled after the legendary 20th Century bookstore, Shakespeare and Company in Paris.
 The woman establishes a literary community, but it is a community made up of a homeless, elderly African-American woman and her two grandsons, a down-at-the-heels writer who nearly won a prestigious literary award earlier in his life then mysteriously vanished from public view, and various other dreamers and hangers on.
 Tragic things happen to some of these characters, and so the book is really about how they deal with their tragedy, how their hope and faith keep them going, and how that hope and faith ultimately transform them.